ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/shawarkhanethicalhacker/CVE-2019-8389](https://github.com/shawarkhanethicalhacker/CVE-2019-8389) :  ![starts](https://img.shields.io/github/stars/shawarkhanethicalhacker/CVE-2019-8389.svg) ![forks](https://img.shields.io/github/forks/shawarkhanethicalhacker/CVE-2019-8389.svg)

 ## CVE-2019-8341
- ** DISPUTED ** An issue was discovered in Jinja2 2.10.
-The from_string function is prone to Server Side Template Injection (SSTI) where it takes the &quot;source&quot; parameter as a template object, renders it, and then returns it.
+ An issue was discovered in Jinja2 2.10.
+The from_string function is prone to Server Side Template Injection (SSTI) where it takes the "source" parameter as a template object, renders it, and then returns it.
 The attacker can exploit it with {{INJECTION COMMANDS}} in a URI.
-NOTE: The maintainer and multiple third parties believe that this vulnerability isn't valid because users shouldn't use untrusted templates without sandboxing.
+NOTE: The maintainer and multiple third parties believe that this vulnerability isn't valid because users shouldn't use untrusted templates without sandboxing